Sukhoi Su-35: Potential operators

-Turkey

-In July 2019, Russia offered the Su-35 to Turkey after it was removed from the F-35 programme by United States due to the purchase of the S-400 missile system.
-CEO of Rostec Sergey Chemezov, said, "If our Turkish colleagues express a desire, we are ready to work out the deliveries of Su-35 fighter jets".
-Previously in May 2019, Sergey Chemezov had said that Russia was ready to cooperate with Turkey on the export and local production of the Su-57.

 Vietnam

 The New York Times alleges that Vietnam has been quietly pursuing Su-35 procurement, featuring sanctions evasion and indirect payments.

 Others

 Following the deployment to Syria of several new Russian military systems, various countries had reportedly expressed interest in the Su-35.
-These countries included Algeria, Egypt, and Vietnam.
-Other countries that had also expressed interest in the aircraft include Kazakhstan, North Korea, and Pakistan although a Russian official denied that the country was in talks with the latter about the Su-35.
-Sudan has reportedly also expressed an interest in acquiring of the Su-35 fighters during the Sudanese president Omar Hassan al-Bashir's visitation of Moscow in November 2017.
+These countries included Kazakhstan, North Korea, and Sudan (during the Sudanese president Omar Hassan al-Bashir's visitation of Moscow in November 2017).

 Failed bids

 Brazil

 In the mid-1990s, Brazilian and Russian authorities conducted talks on the possible acquisition of the Su-27M.
 In 2001, the Brazilian government launched the F-X tender, the objective of which was to procure at least 12 aircraft to replace the Brazilian Air Force's ageing aircraft, primarily the Mirage IIIs.
 Since the Brazilian government was also looking to develop the country's aerospace and defence industries, Sukhoi partnered with the Brazilian defence contractor Avibras during the tender.
 The two companies submitted the Su-27M to the US$700-million tender, and included an offset agreement wherein the Brazilian industry would have participated in the manufacturing of certain aircraft equipment.
 The tender was suspended in 2003 because of domestic political issues and then scrapped in 2005, pending the availability of new fighters.
 The Su-27M was preferred over the next favourite, the Mirage 2000BR; had the aircraft been purchased, it would have been the first heavy fighter delivered to Latin America.

 With the tender relaunched in 2007 as the F-X2 competition, the Brazilian Defence Ministry looked to purchase at least 36 aircraft – with a potential for 84 additional aircraft – to replace the country's A-1Ms, F-5BRs and Mirage IIIs.
 Among the participants were the F/A-18E/F Super Hornet, F-16BR, JAS Gripen NG, Dassault Rafale, Eurofighter Typhoon and the modernized Su-35.
 Although the Brazilian government eliminated the Su-35 in 2008, Rosoboronexport subsequently offered to sell the country 120 aircraft with full technology transfer, as well as participation in the PAK FA programme.
 In December 2013, the Gripen NG light fighter was selected because of its low cost and the transfer of technology to the Brazilian industry.